5 Perfect Solutions to Getting Missing Operating System Back

 However, if fixing MBR still doesn't work, users need to try our last solution.

-Firstly, boot computer with MiniTool Partition Wizard boot disc to get the following window:
+Firstly, boot computer with MiniTool Partition Wizard boot disc to get the main window.

 For detailed steps, please see Set Partition Active/Inactive.
 Once all changes are completed, try booting Windows from local hard drive.

-Now, all solutions to Missing Operating System or Operating System not Found error have been shown, and you can try using these solutions when troubled by such a kind of questions.
-If one or some of these resolutions are proved to be useful for you, cplease share this post with others who have similar troubles.
-However, if all these solutions do not work to your situation, the problem could be quite serious, and you may need to reinstall Windows or contact your computer manufacturer or hard disk manufacturer for further assistance.
+Now, all solutions to Missing Operating System or Operating System not Found error have been shown, and you can try using these solutions when troubled by such a kind of question.
+If one or some of these resolutions are proved to be useful for you, please share this post to others who have similar troubles.

 "These five solutions to Missing Operating System & Operating System Not Found prove to be useful, and I guess they are also useful to your buddies who are suffering from this issue…"Click to tweet

-Tip: if you plan to reinstall Windows but fear of losing desktop files as well as data saved in User documents, try using Power Data Recovery Bootable Edition mentioned in solution 1 to transfer needed data out before reinstallation.
+If you plan to reinstall Windows but are fear of losing desktop files as well as data saved in User documents, try using Power Data Recovery Bootable Edition mentioned in solution 1 to transfer needed data out before reinstallation.